brenda-leeCee/Devops-G3/Code Of Conduct.md

 While we expect all team members to adhere to this code of conduct, occasional lapses may occur.
 To promote accountability in a lighthearted and engaging manner, the following fun penalties may be applied for minor violations:

 1. Snack Provider Duty
     The team member will bring snacks or treats for everyone at the next team meeting (virtual or in-person).
-If meeting virtually,             considersending digital gift cards or arranging a group food delivery.
+If meeting virtually,             considering digital gift cards or arranging a group food delivery.

 2. Virtual Background Challenge
     Use a humorous or themed virtual background (appropriate for all audiences) during the next video meeting to add a bit of fun to our        session.